Subprime mortgage crisis: Boom and bust

 According to Robert J. Shiller and other economists, housing price increases beyond the general inflation rate are not sustainable in the long term.
 From the end of World War II to the beginning of the housing bubble in 1997, housing prices in the US remained relatively stable.
 The bubble was characterized by higher rates of household debt and lower savings rates, slightly higher rates of home ownership, and of course higher housing prices.
 It was fueled by low interest rates and large inflows of foreign funds that created easy credit conditions.

 Between 1997 and 2006 (the peak of the housing bubble), the price of the typical American house increased by 124%.
 Many research articles confirmed the timeline of the U.S. housing bubble (emerged in 2002 and collapsed in 2006–2007) before the collapse of the subprime mortgage industry.
 From 1980 to 2001, the ratio of median home prices to median household income (a measure of ability to buy a house) fluctuated from 2.9 to 3.1.
 In 2004 it rose to 4.0, and by 2006 it hit 4.6.
 The housing bubble was more pronounced in coastal areas where the ability to build new housing was restricted by geography or land use restrictions.
 This housing bubble resulted in quite a few homeowners refinancing their homes at lower interest rates, or financing consumer spending by taking out second mortgages secured by the price appreciation.
 US household debt as a percentage of annual disposable personal income was 127% at the end of 2007, versus 77% in 1990.

 While housing prices were increasing, consumers were saving less and both borrowing and spending more.
-Household debt grew from $705 billion at year end 1974, 60% of disposable personal income, to $7.4 trillion at yearend 2000, and finally to $14.5 trillion in midyear 2008, 134% of disposable personal income.
-During 2008, the typical US household owned 13 credit cards, with 40% of households carrying a balance, up from 6% in 1970.
+Household debt grew from $705 billion in 1974, 60% of disposable personal income, to $7.4 trillion at the end of 2000, and finally to $14.5 trillion in the middle of 2008, 134% of disposable personal income.
+During 2008, the typical US household had 13 credit cards, with 40% of households carrying a balance, up from 6% in 1970.